Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Bugs in daily reports when the ticket open yesterday and solve by today, the previous reports is not recorded but updated along with the ticket handle and status.
 - [x] Bugs in detail daily report -> tickets shows changes the data sources, as we do in pdf.
 - [x] Add durations and time in WITA at dashboard manager
+- [x] Confirm box in select priority by admin
+- [ ] Notes in daily report ticket snapsho modal, its not config first
+- [ ] Bugs in durations tickets calculations, the hours not calculate, its calcutate minuiete only.

 ## Unfinished Features